Custom Installation and Uninstallation of Components

 Dr.Web URL Checker,

-Virus database *
+Virus databases *

-Suite for a local scanning of HTTP connections.
+Set for local scanning of HTTP connections

 drweb-dws,